 Change to Data Plan or Termination of Subscription

-If you wish to change your data plan then this will be activated at the start of the next billing period.
+If you wish to change your data plan then this will be activated as soon as possible and usually part of the current billing period.

 If you wish to terminate your subscription with WIZwireless there will be a fee if it's within your contract ie 1 month or 12 months depending on contract.
 If you are outside of any contract period then the fee is equivalent of 1 month's subscription so it is best to ring awhile before you plan to move so we can prepare the admin for the uninstall.
 An installer will visit to uninstall the radio equipment if required.